 Warmer weather is just around the corner, which means we’ll be trading our jeans and sweatpants for bikinis and shorts.
-Check out my top tips for training your glutes for a rounder, fuller bottom!
+Sure, having shsapely glutes is great when you peel off some layers, but there are plenty more reasons why growing those muscles is important.
+Hello, fitness longevity.

 Don’t just go through the motions.
 Think about the exercise you are performing.
 It’s easy to lose focus when you’re on your last few sets.
 Concentrate on which muscle you should be activating and where you are feeling the burn.